getdozer/dozer-docs/docs/sources/ethereum.md

+---
+description: Connects to the Ethereum blockchain, allowing real-time processing of Smart Contracts events, Logs and Traces.
+---

 # Ethereum

 The Dozer Ethereum connector offers a versatile method to tap into the rich dataset of the Ethereum blockchain.
 With this connector, users can monitor and extract data across three distinct categories: Traces, Logs, and Smart Contracts.